cristidragomir97/robocore-cli/README.md

 ---

 ## Networking
-Networking is at the core of any distributed ROS 2 system. `robocore-cli` is designed to support robust, multi-host ROS 2 deployments by building on the DDS discovery protocol, using a structured yet flexible approach to communication between containers and physical machines.
-The goal is to make multi-machine setups (like robot + workstation or multiple hosts running on the same system) behave as a single unified ROS 2 system, without requiring custom bridging, remapping, or brittle configuration hacks.
+`robocore-cli` is designed to support robust, multi-host ROS 2 deployments by building on the DDS discovery protocol, using a structured yet flexible approach to communication between containers and physical machines. he goal is to make multi-machine setups (like robot + workstation or multiple hosts running on the same system) behave as a single unified ROS 2 system, without requiring custom bridging, remapping, or brittle configuration hacks.

 By default, all containers launched by robocore-cli use host networking.
 This simplifies ROS 2 communication because:
 * DDS (specifically Fast DDS or Cyclone DDS) can directly use multicast, broadcast, and unicast to discover and connect nodes.